- Clear away brain fog

 Finding a meditation practice can be overwhelming.
 If you're looking for a style that's right for you but don't know where to begin, you're in luck.
 Here are five simple meditation styles for beginners to help you get started.

 Beginning a meditation practice can be both exciting and intimidating.
 If you asked 10 different people what style of meditation they practice, you might get 10 different answers.
 It's common to feel overwhelmed and uncertain as to where or how to get started with meditating.

 The best way to begin is to familiarize yourself with some of the different types of meditation to see what resonates with you.
 Here are a few of the more common styles that are great for beginners.

 Guided meditations have become increasingly popular in the past few years.
-A guided meditation is a more simple form of meditation as it is led by someone else, either in person or via a recording, that will usually (although, not always) have a theme and relaxing music playing in the background.
+Guided meditation is a more simple form of meditation as it is led by someone else, either in person or via a recording, that will usually (although, not always) have a theme and relaxing music playing in the background.
 Guided meditations generally last anywhere from 10 to 15 minutes, depending on the purpose or theme, and they come in all styles—including healing, manifesting, and going within to find your purpose.
 Because guided meditations are led by another person, this style of meditation is great for beginners and those who may struggle with sitting still for more than just a few minutes at a time.
 They are also beneficial if you would like to enhance your existing practice or focus your energy and attention on a specific outcome.